fnkygy/distributed-scheduler/README.md

 These two classes are the ones that will be exposed as a library to developers, so that they can develop their own tasks by adhering to the master-child principle.

+###### Checkpointing
+The child task exposes the capability to checkpoint it's current status to the master task, so as to provide the functionality of resuming from a particular checkpoint, in case of failures.
+This is not implemented in the demo, but functions have been placed to provide the functionality.

 <img src="https://drive.google.com/uc?export=view&id=1l5WwXRyh5QeECBoHJ0TDmkwaTxA_tZih" width="50%" height="50%"/>

 #### Tech Stack